Budget Deal Has Tax Credit Extensions For Nuclear, Fuel Cells, Carbon Capture - Slashdot

 If Democrats cared about the environment they'd have kicked Carter in the balls for holding up nuclear power.
 The Democrats have held up nuclear power since Carter signed the law that created the Department of Energy.
 They spent all this money on a cabinet level department to solve our energy problems and we've not seen a new nuclear power plant in 40 years.

 If the issue is energy independence, clean air and water, and reducing our carbon dioxide output then they've failed miserably.
-This is because of the Democrats.
-They complain about not having a place to put nuclear waste and when a place is found and construction starts the Democrats pull out the rug from under its feet.

-Which also gets to the wasteful spending from the Democrats.
-They'll "create jobs" and "build infrastructure" on a nuclear waste site but when it comes time to actually put nuclear waste there then everyone is fired, the site abandoned, and we have nothing to show for all that money spent.

-I don't like the Republicans, but the Democrats are no angels either.
-The Democrats had a hand in deficit spending too, like building roads to a nuclear waste site they had no intention on allowing to actually hold nuclear waste.
+This is because of th

 Re: (Score:3, Informative)